BeauJoh/thesis/source/11-chapter-3-ode.md

 Comparing the runtimes of all kernels and examining the architectural effects on so 15 systems encouraged the development of AIWC -- presented in the next Chapter.
 While performance on a kernel-by-kernel basis could be manually performed over EOD -- collecting results on an abstract OpenCL device via simulation of these kernel codes has enabled a largely automated approach to compare feature-spaces and their suitability / mapping to accelerators.

-Additionally, the recorded EOD runtimes from this chapter are used as a test-bed for the predictive model presented in Chapter 5.
+Additionally, the recorded EOD runtimes from this chapter are used as a testbed for the predictive model presented in Chapter 5.
 It serves as a platform which is essential to perform workload scheduling of scientific workloads on accelerator devices which will be common to next-generation scientific HPC nodes.

 In general, the results of this chapter identify a few major points.